|

 in a person’s life.

 may pass a hearing test or screening.
-This doesn’t mean that hearing is
+But this doesn’t mean that hearing is

 without distortion.